Grok (chatbot)

-Grok is a generative artificial intelligence (generative AI) chatbot developed by xAI.
+Grok is a series of generative AI large language models developed by SpaceXAI.
 It was launched in November 2023 by Elon Musk as an initiative based on the large language model (LLM) of the same name.
-Grok has apps for iOS and Android and is integrated with Twitter and Tesla's Optimus robot.
-The chatbot is named after the verb grok, coined by American author Robert A. Heinlein in his 1961 science fiction novel Stranger in a Strange Land to describe a deeper than human form of understanding.
+Grok has apps for iOS and Android and is integrated with the X social network and Tesla's Optimus robot where it has chatbot functionality.
+Grok is named after the verb to grok, created by the American science fiction author Robert A. Heinlein to convey a form of deep, intuitive understanding.

-The bot has generated various controversial responses, including conspiracy theories, antisemitism, and praise of Adolf Hitler, as well as referring to Musk's views when asked about controversial topics or difficult decisions.
-Updates since 2023 have shifted the bot politically rightward to provide conservative responses to user queries.